-In fact, France was behind for a couple of reasons.
-First, after the First World War, the French elites were slow off the mark, failing to see the point of hybrid structures such as the Council on Foreign Relations (contrary to the American and British elites); they had a very defensive view of the world at that time.
-This vision, which was understandable given the suffering endured, was accompanied by a feeling of diplomatic weakening despite military victory, a weakening reflected in the switch from French to English as the main language of diplomatic work.
+the American and British elites); they had a very defensive view of the world at that time.22 This vision, which was understandable given the suffering endured, was accompanied by a feeling of diplomatic weakening despite the military victory, a weakening reflected in the switch from French to English as the main language of diplomatic work.
 The French elites focused on Germany and watched the United States continue its ascent.
-The Council on Foreign Relations and Chatham House gained further legitimacy with the Second World War, when they made a direct contribution to the mobilization of intellectuals to support the war effort.
-In addition to being late, there was a marked characteristic - specific to France and one that continues to influence the perception of think-tankers in our country - the place and function of intellectuals in the public space.
-To understand the think tank à la française, we need to look at the American/British origins of the phenomenon, alongside the specificities of French intellectual life.
+The Council on Foreign Relations and Chatham House gained further legitimacy with the Second World War, when they made a direct contribution to the mobilization of intellectuals to support the war effort.23 In addition to being late, there was a marked characteristic - specific to France and one that continues to influence the perception of think tankers in our country - the place and function of intellectuals in the public space.24 To understand the think tank à la française, we need to look at the American/British origins of the phenomenon, alongside the specificities of French intellectual life.

-The job of think-tanker
+The job of think tanker

-The think-tankers' main task is analysis and forecasting.
+The think tankers' main task is analysis and forecasting.
 Accurate analyses determine the soundness of forecasts, which in turn serve as a conceptual framework when identifying and formulating policy options.
 Failures in the making decision-process are often the outcome of inadequate analysis and unprepared forecasting.
-In addition to this dual role, think-tankers must be able to produce useful knowledge and disseminate it in two ways: to the
+In addition to this dual role, think tankers must be able to produce useful knowledge and disseminate it in two ways: to the public domain and to the "decision-making oligopoly".
+That is why we say that, ideally, a think tanker should "think like an academic, act like a diplomat and write like a journalist".
+And we can add: innovate and acquire funding like an entrepreneur.
+A vast ambition, with difficulties that are often underestimated.